vlandham/captain_z/out/captain_z.ebook.md

 Captain Z scrambled as fast as she could toward the front of the boat.

 The back and forth of the waves and the jumbles of rope nearly made her loose her balance as she looked for a place to hide.
-She had to get out of sight before the pirates found her with the stolen chest.
+She had to get out of sight before the pirates found her with their stolen chest.

 Towards the side of the boat she found a loose tarp covering a few crates and barrels.
 She ducked under the tarp and squeezed herself between two of the barrels.
 Then she held her breath.